erdos/erdos.oauth/README.md

 # erdos.oauth

-A Clojure library designed to ... well, that part is up to you.
+A ring wrapper in Clojure for OAuth support.

 ## Usage